 - What types of tropes and twists would you include?

-Kirsten Larvick is a preservationist, archivist and filmmaker.
-She is Co-Chair of the Women’s Film Preservation Fund of New York Women in Film & Television and serves on its Grants Selection Committee.
+Kirsten Larvick, preservationist and film-maker, is Co-Chair of the Women’s Film Preservation Fund of New York Women in Film & Television and serves on its Grants Selection Committee.
 WFPF is the only program in the world that works to preserve the cultural legacy of women in the motion picture industry through film preservation.
-In 2014, Kirsten founded the Al Larvick Fund and is its Executive Director.
+Kirsten is the Founder and Executive Director of the Al Larvick Fund.
 The organization’s mission is to conserve, digitally capture and make accessible American analog home movies, amateur films and their related histories.
-As a consultant, she collaborates and strategizes with independent filmmakers to preserve, archive and revitalize individual titles and collected works.
+As a consultant, she collaborates and strategizes with filmmakers to preserve, archive, revitalize and exhibit their body of work.

 Sheila Paige is a filmmaker, writer, and (sometime) illustrator.
 In partnership with Ariel Dougherty, she co-founded and co-directed the non-profit Women Make Movies, Inc. (1972-75)